Nodelll/Nodelll/README.md

 - 👋 Hi, I’m @Nodelll
-- 👀 I’m interested in Malaysia
+- 👀 I’m interested in Music, Sound Design and Sound Engineering
 - 🌱 I’m currently learning how to be cute :3
 - 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me : https://vk.com/nodelll